oc-shopaholic/oc-tailwind-shopaholic-theme/docs/user-stories/US09-LogOut.md

     </tr>
     <tr>
         <td>4.</td>
-        <td>I can see the “Main” page with the “LOG IN” and “SIGN UP” hyperlinks.</td>
+        <td>I can see the "Main" page with the "LOG IN" and "SIGN UP" hyperlinks.</td>
     </tr>
 </table>